seanofw/HalfMaid.Img/README.md

 3. **Batteries included.** \
     \
     In most imaging libraries, flipping an image horizontally requires an astonishing amount of code:  Make a graphics surface, calculate a transformation matrix, allocate storage, render the image transformed, cleanup, and on and on.
 This is insanity.
 It should be — and here it _is_ — no harder than calling `FlipHorz()`.
-Want to draw on your images?  `DrawLine()`, `FillRect()`, `DrawBezier()`, it's all built-in.
+Want to draw on your images?  `DrawLine()`, `FillRect()`, `DrawBezier()`, `DrawText()`, it's all built-in.
 Need to convert between image formats?
 Look no farther than `ToImage32()` or `Quantize()` and `Dither()`.
 Trying to load or save an image?
 Call `Image32.Load()` or `myImage.Save()`.
 Yes, it's less flexible than a giant rendering pipeline — but it covers 99% of the cases you'll ever run into, you can do it in one line of code.

 4. **As fast as possible, without violating rule #1.** \
     \